 There’s plenty else to keep you out and about in Cobble Hill too.
-Take a stroll through the neighborhood, and you’ll run into most of the shops and restaurants along Court and Smith where bookstores, cafes, and watering holes dot the streetscape.
+There’s no shortage of Cobble Hill restaurants or storefronts.
+Take a stroll through the neighborhood, and you’ll run into most of the shops and eateries along Court and Smith where bookstores, cafes, and watering holes dot the streetscape.
 Cobble Hill Cinemas screens children’s movies and arthouse films, and on Clinton Street between Verandah Place and Congress Street, Cobble Hill Park guarantees a quiet respite from city streets.

 Transit isn’t the most convenient in Cobble Hill.
 The F and G trains stop at Bergen Street.
 The F isn’t always reliable (as most New Yorkers will vouch), and the G does not provide service to Manhattan.
 You can pick up the A or C at Jay Street and the 2/3 or 4/5 at Borough Hall, but the walk is about 10 or 15 minutes (longer, if you’re deeper into the neighborhood).